OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 sudo apt-get install -y nodejs
 ```

-Plase visit <a href="https://nodejs.org/">https://nodejs.org/</a> to install it on other platforms.
+Please visit <a href="https://nodejs.org/">https://nodejs.org/</a> to install it on other platforms.

-3) Execute OpenVidu platform
+3) Execute OpenVidu:

 > If you are using **Docker Toolbox on Windows**, read this **[FAQ](troubleshooting/#3-i-am-using-windows-to-run-the-tutorials-develop-my-app-anything-i-should-know){:target="_blank"}** to properly execute OpenVidu development container and how to adapt these instructions.

-OpenVidu Platform must be up and running.
+OpenVidu platform must be up and running.
 The easiest way is running this OpenVidu development container (you will need [Docker CE](https://store.docker.com/search?type=edition&offering=community){:target="_blank"}):

 ```bash
 # WARNING: this container is not suitable for production deployments of OpenVidu Platform